-We generate random precedence graphs using the method presented by Melancon et al. [22].
+We generate random precedence graphs using the method presented by Melancon et al. [15].
 The map used in the experiments is a 100×100 grid in a 2D coordinate plane.
-We set our scheduling time frame (TF) to be 5000 steps, meaning that all the scheduled tasks must be completed within a fixed number of steps.
+We set our scheduling $time\ frame\ (TF)$ based on the number of tasks in the environment.
+The time frame determines that all the scheduled tasks must be completed within a fixed number of steps (e.g., 5000 steps).
 Tasks are generated with a set of parameters, including location (L), time duration (D), earliest start time (EST), latest finish time (LFT), and type (τ) .
-The time percentile (TP) detailed below determines the EST of a task in the scheduling time frame.
+The $time\ percentile\ (TP)$ detailed below determines the EST of a task in the scheduling time frame.
 Tasks are distributed randomly throughout the map.
-For each task, the time duration is sampled uniformly from one of the three different integer intervals.
-Short task durations are sampled from SH = [100, 300], long task durations are sampled from LO = [800, 1000], and other task durations are sampled from the full interval FU = [100, 1000].
+For each task, the time duration is sampled uniformly from the integer interval [100,1000].
 The EST and LFT of each task are sampled uniformly from the following intervals: